danielj0nes/metaheuristics/README.md

-# Group-07
+# Applied Metaheuristics

-In this coursework we look at generating improved solutions to the Travelling Salesman Problem using metaheuristics.
+In this work, we look at generating improved solutions to the 'Travelling Salesman Problem' using metaheuristics.
 In particular **Ant Colonony Optimisation** and a variant of the **Genetic Algorithm** are used.
 We initally compare the two metaheuristics against a greedy nearest neighbour algorithm and then against one another.

 ## First time setup